LT-IntroToAI-SY2526/assignment3-per4-jmscottx/writeup.md

 1. What are some key programming concepts or techniques that you learned while completing this assignment?

+Some key programming concepts or techiques that I learned while completing this assignment were the functionality of lists, searching, and

 2. How does the overall movie chatbot system work?
 Explain the flow from when a user types a query to when they receive an answer.